New Homes For Self-Builders

 A few ideas on how to find a plot for your dream home.

 Plots for sale with planning consent

-Many of the plots that are for sale, may have a planning consent, often achieved on a budget without real thought as to how future occupiers may choose to live on site.
-This establishes a principle which can be developed.
+Many of the plots that are for sale may have consent, often achieved on a budget without real thought as to how future occupiers may choose to live on site.
+This establishes a principle that can be developed.

-We have worked through many such projects where the planning consent does not reflect our client's brief.
-Working together, we have been able to achieve the unique aspirations of our clients both through the planning process and the subsequent build.
+We have worked through many such projects where the specific details of consent do not reflect our client's brief.
+Working together, we have been able to achieve the unique aspirations of our clients both through gaining consent and the subsequent build.